Particular/ServicePulse/README.md

 ### Connecting to ServiceControl

 Service Pulse uses [ServiceControl](http://github.com/Particular/ServiceControl) as the source of all presented data.
-ServiceControl url can be set in ServicePulse.Host/app/js/app.constants.js under constant scConfig.
+The ServiceControl url can be set in ServicePulse.Host/app/js/app.constants.js under constant scConfig.

 ### Configuring automated tests